dcodemaxz/vikaru-installer/README.md

 ## 🧭 About Vikaru-Installer

-**Vikaru-Installer** is a simple, automated installer designed to help users easily manage, update, and run Node.js-based bots.
+> [!IMPORTANT]
+> `Vikaru-Installer` is a simple, automated installer designed to help users easily manage, update, and run Node.js-based bots.
 It includes built-in dependency management, restart handling, and SSH key generation for secure updates and maintenance.

 ---